According to the Arkansas Constitution, the governor has the power to pardon all crimes except treason (unless the Senate agrees) and impeachment.

 Will getting a pardon from the governor restore my gun rights?

-- The one that restores your gun rights.
+- The one that only restores your firearm rights.

-If you want the one that restores your gun rights, you will have to get the sheriff of the county that you live in to sign off on your restoration of firearm rights.
+If you want the one that only restores your gun rights, you will have to get the sheriff of the county that you live in to sign off on your restoration of firearm rights.
+Oddly, the Sheriff’s signature isn’t technically required for the full pardon.

 How does this effect my immigration status?